Employment Impact Advocacy

 The Employment Unit’s main areas of impact advocacy fall into the following broad categories:

-Protecting Jobs and Families: Paid Sick Days and Parental Leave
+Protecting Jobs and Families: Earned Sick Time and Parental Leave

-In another effort to protect working parents from having to choose between their jobs and their families, the Employment Unit engages in legislative advocacy on behalf of NEU4J and the Massachusetts Paid Leave Coalition to pass a bill clarifying parental rights to unpaid, job-protected leave for the birth or adoption of a child.
+In another effort to protect working parents from having to choose between their jobs and their families, the Employment Law Unit successfully advocated -- on behalf of the Coalition for Social Justice and the Massachusetts Paid Leave Coalition -- for a bill amending parents’ rights to unpaid, job-protected leave for the birth or adoption of a child.
+GBLS’s efforts were integral to passage of the law, sponsored by then Representative and now Mayor Marty Walsh, which expands parental leave rights.

-In addition to legislative advocacy, the Employment Unit also works to improve the unemployment benefits system through direct advocacy with the Division of Unemployment Assistance (DUA) to improve access to — and eligibility for — benefits for all low-wage workers, with a particular focus on the needs of limited English proficient workers, non-citizens, domestic violence survivors, disabled or injured workers and those in need of health insurance while unemployed.
+In addition to legislative advocacy, the Employment Law Unit also works to improve the unemployment benefits system through direct advocacy with the Department of Unemployment Assistance (DUA) to improve access to -- and eligibility for -- unemployment insurance (UI) benefits for all low-wage workers.

 Combatting 'Wage Theft' through Stronger Wage Enforcement and Laws